hiiamboris/red-wiki/VID-Reference-Documentation.md

 **Description**

-Align vertically the face's text to `top`.
+Vertically align the face's text to `top`.

 ***
 ### middle